AKERKits/GrowSquare/README.md

 *Overview*

-The **AKER GrowSquare** is a raised plant bed designed to be fabricated using a CNC router and standard sheet materials.
+The **AKER GrowSquare** is a raised garden bed designed to be fabricated using a CNC router and standard sheet materials.
 For more information, visit the [AKER Website](http://www.akerkits.com).

 ![GrowSquare](https://github.com/AKERKits/GrowSquare/blob/master/Images/AKER%20-%20GrowSquare%20-%20v1.0%20-%20Master%20Assembly%20(side%20view)%20Cropped-min.jpg)